 Changes made to your book are not published to the stores until you take this final step on the Ebook Publish Step.

 What if I've already published my book somewhere else?

-If you've already published your book through another distributor, you can still use Draft2Digital to expand your reach and simplify your project maintenance for all other sales channels.
+If you've already published your book through another distributor, you can still use Draft2Digital to expand your reach and simplify your project maintenance for all other digital stores.